hellpig/collatz/README.md

 At any point, please ask me if anything here is unclear!
 I achieved my codes by communicating with various people, so please do the same!

+I am curious how these codes will run on ARM CPUs.
+Nvidia Jetson has Nvidia GPUs running on ARM.
+I wouldn't expect the OpenCL or CUDA kernels to be effected by the CPU, but how will the host code run?
+How will my CPU-only codes run on Apple's M1 chips, which are ARM?
+Is gcc's \_\_builtin_ctzll(0) still undefined?

 ## There are two good algorithms